ublue-os/website/docs/faq.md

 !!! note

     Rebasing between images will not affect your installed applications, those are handled by Flatpak.

+## Why are you making another distro?

+This isn't a distribution, you can always rebase back to Fedora without reinstalling.
+This is a unique relationship between an upstream and downstream that is popular in cloud, but still new to the Linux desktop.
+"Custom images" seems to be a decent place to start since that's what people call them in cloud.

 ## Why does it download more changes than it seems like it should?